nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 <div style="page-break-after: always;"></div>

-2. reads the `.txt` save files to load in past saved recipes immediately when app is launched
+2. Reads the `.txt` save files to load in past saved recipes immediately when app is launched
   - If the user had modified the save files to contain irregular lines of text, then they are simply ignored.
     - A message is printed to the CLI to alert user of the irregular lines within the save file
     - The irregular lines are immediately deleted from the save files
   - The following Sequence diagram shows how the `loadRecipes()` method in the `Storage` class loads in past saved recipes from the `.txt` file when the app is first launched
     - The sequence diagram does not show how irregular lines within save files are handled, and only describes how regular, properly formatted save files are loaded in

 ![loadRecipes.png](img/SequenceDiagrams/LoadRecipesSequenceDiagram.png)